Our products

 5. Step-by-step recipe

-6. The picada: the secret to zarzuela
+6. The picada: the secret of zarzuela

-8. What fish and shellfish to use
+8. What fish and seafood to use

-10. Zarzuela vs suquet: the differences
+10. Zarzuela vs. suquet: the differences

 11. Frequently asked questions

-12. Conclusions
+12. Conclusion

 What is fish zarzuela?

-Zarzuela is a festive seafood stew, typical of Catalan cuisine, that combines various types of fish and shellfish in a sauce of sofrito, tomato, white wine, brandy, and an almond, garlic, and parsley picada.
+Zarzuela is a festive seafood stew, typical of Catalan cuisine, that combines various types of fish and shellfish in a sauce made with sofrito, tomato, white wine, brandy, and an almond, garlic, and parsley picada.
 Its name comes from "zarzuela" as a musical genre (a mix of elements), reflecting the variety of ingredients it contains.

 Unlike other seafood stews (such as suquet or caldereta), zarzuela is distinguished by: